 Other very important members of our team

-Mark – Practice Manager and Finance Manager.
+Mark – Finance Manager and point-of-contact.
 It is most likely that when you phone or email us, it will be Mark you are speaking to.
 If he can’t help you, he will know someone who can!

 Natalie – Administration and Invoicing

 Sue – Bookkeeping and accounts